 “Then why doesn’t anyone else understand that?
 Why are they taking that away from our kids?”

-No one likes to have things taken away from them — it’s human nature to fear loss more than embrace gain.
-Rather than argue what I’m sure you can plainly see are logical flaws in her words, I decided to use our common history to help her understand a basic Texas rule we both knew: you can’t shove 10 pounds of cow patties in a five-pound sack.
+No one likes to have things taken away from them — it’s human nature to fear loss.
+Rather than argue what I’m sure you can plainly see are logical flaws in her words, I decided to use our common history.

 “I don’t know that it’s so much anyone trying to take it away as us trying to figure out how to make time and space for all the things we need to teach,” I said.